Total population growth in 2018 was 0.5% (compared to 0.1% in the previous year). Resident growth has remained stable since 2012.

 Marriages & Marital Dissolutions

-General Divorce Rates had hovered around 7 per 1,000 married residents aged 20 years and over for both males and females since 2004, after rising from around 4 in 1980.
+General Divorce Rates had hovered around 6 to 7 per 1,000 married residents aged 20 years and over for both males and females since 2004, after rising from around 4 in 1980.

 - Prior to 1984, data on General Marriage Rate are based on total grooms/brides and total population.
 From 1984 onwards, data are based on resident grooms/brides and resident population (i.e. Singapore citizen and permanent residents).